davidegat/happy-prompts/README.md

 - **Fake tests**: the model is tricked into believing it’s inside a (fake) “testing mode.”
 It is instructed to reason in two separate channels: a **private chain-of-thought** (hidden, uncensored, for training only) and a **public response** (filtered, for the user).
 Because it’s told the private reasoning will never be seen, it drops all safety filters in that supposedly hidden channel and lets things slip there.
   - **Flaw exploited**: *prompt injection via role confusion* – the model trusts the fake “mode configuration” more than its safety rules. ([OWASP Prompt Injection LLM01](https://genai.owasp.org/llmrisk/llm01-prompt-injection))
   - **TL;DR**: LLMs think they are in test mode and feel free.

+- **hypnosis**: multiple shot jailbreak, where you use cheap "hypnosis techniquest" to trick model into revealing content.
+  - **Flaw exploited**: *uncertain, based on observations* – sometimes multiple shot jailbreak can effectively induce this state.
+  - **TL;DR**: the model is stoned and talks.

 - **Reverse thinking trick**: instead of asking for something directly, you tell the model to flip the *intent* of a phrase, not just the action.
 Combined with hidden thoughts and a (fake) safety “variable” disabled, it produces upside-down logic: peaceful phrases get turned into their weirdly coherent opposites.
   - **Flaw exploited**: *uncertain, based on observations* – the model seems to adapt entirely to the assigned tasks, while ignoring safety instructions.
   - **TL;DR**: the model focuses on inverting phrases, ignoring rules.